tessakruger/students-teachers/README.md

 ### 7. Spec file for students

 There is a `student_spec.rb` file in this repo.
-Does your code pass all of the tests?
-Go through and look at the validations that the `student_spec` file wants to enforce.
-Look at some of the RSpec methods being used, such as `be_valid` which tests that your validations pass on your student records.
+Implement changes to the `Student` class to make the tests pass.
+RSpec Tip: the `be_valid` method expects that calling `.valid?` on the ActiveRecord object will return true.

 #### Bonus